 - Strengthen demand for surgery: raising awareness, supporting decisions for acceptance and ensuring that distance to a surgical point is not a barrier

-- Improve delivery of surgical services: ensuring the surgery teams are well equipped, making services accessible, affordable and good quality.
+- Improve delivery of surgical services: ensuring the surgery teams are well equipped, making services accessible, affordable and of good quality.

 A well-equipped trichiasis surgeon can perform at least 15 surgeries per surgical day.
 If we assume 50 operating days a year, this equals 750 surgeries per surgeon per year.
-These surgeries will often need to be done on outreach to remote locations.
+These surgeries will often need to be done on outreach in remote locations.

 Poor quality surgery has a detrimental effect on both the patient and the reputation of the surgical programme.
 Poor outcomes deter other patients from accepting surgery.

 It is important to minimise complications in trichiasis surgery by providing standardised training and on-going supportive supervision, as well as sufficient supplies of high quality equipment and consumables.